 Terminal Block Layout for the PowerFlex 525 Drive

 Terminology Changes and Notes

 Pin 11 on the PowerFlex 525 drive is now the “Common” terminal on the 1305 drive.
-All other nomenclature is similar except one item: “2-wire Start” in the 1305 user manual is called “Run” (2-wire terminology in all other drive manuals) in the PowerFlex 525 user manual.
+All other nomenclature is similar except one item: “2-wire Start” in the 1305 user manual is called “Run” (2-wire terminology in all other drive manuals) in the PowerFlex 525 drive user manual.
 “Start” is the term for 3-wire control in all other Allen-Bradley drive manuals.

 Let’s talk about bipolar control where the drive runs forward with one input and reverse for another output.
-Please look at the PowerFlex 525 terminals in the above illustration.
+Please look at the PowerFlex 525 drive terminals in the above illustration.
 Terminal two is “run forward” and terminal three is “run reverse”.
 Please note, “run” means 2-wire control and requires a maintained switch.
 Another important note, the yellow jumper remains in the circuit on the terminal block between terminal one and terminal 11.

 With 2-wire unipolar applications vs. bipolar operation, the yellow jumper between terminal 1 and 11 remains in from the factory.
-Terminal 3 on the PowerFlex 525 needs to be disabled because you are running in one direction and only need terminal 2 for the “run forward” condition.
+Terminal 3 on the PowerFlex 525 drive needs to be disabled because you are running in one direction and only need terminal 2 for the “run forward” condition.
 Bipolar applications (forward and reverse) require both terminal two and three (already programmed).